HEaslea/SDE_Notes/Interview Prep/All To Do With Bits.md

 In order to get the most significant digit, here we have to divide the `integer` by the 10 ^ number of digits - 1.

-This is fucking beautiful, never need to convert to a string. we just move up the least significant bit and the most significant, we make the int smaller and smaller.
+This is beautiful, never need to convert to a string. we just move up the least significant bit and the most significant, we make the int smaller and smaller.

 ```
 bool IsPalindrome(int x)